Master of Fine Arts

-- A fully funded (at $20,000/year) three-year program (can be completed in 2 or 2.5 years) in three genres (poetry, fiction, and nonfiction) with active encouragement to work across and between them.
+- A fully funded (at $20,000/year) three-year program in three genres (poetry, fiction, and nonfiction) with active encouragement to work across and between them.

 - Funding via Graduate Teaching Assistantship positions (typical teaching load: 1-2, 2-1, 2-1), with opportunities to teach creative writing workshops.

 - A challenging, supportive, and dynamic atmosphere in a super-literary, culturally vibrant, and progressive border city.

 - An extremely active and critically acclaimed faculty.

 - MFA thesis defense that may include outside readers.
 Past outside readers have included such writers as Jenny Boully, Brandon Shimoda, Gary Paul Nabhan, Steven Church, Luís Alberto Urrea, and Kim Stanley Robinson.

 - Opportunities to work on nationally- and internationally-known literary magazines, websites, and presses

 - The lushest desert in the world with mountains all around.

 Since 1972, the University of Arizona has offered one of the preeminent MFA programs in the country for the study of creative writing.
 With workshops and craft seminars in fiction, creative nonfiction, and poetry, we offer intensive instruction in literary craft and the study of literature from a writer’s perspective, as well as opportunities to strengthen professional skills and flourish as a writer.
 The program requires three years in residence, the completion of 42 academic units.
 A student’s studies culminate in the production of an aesthetic statement and a thesis manuscript.

 Full Funding for Students

 The program is fully funded, with teaching assistantships offered to all incoming MFA students.
 Students have the opportunity to apply to teach creative writing.
 Assistantships include salary, health insurance, and a complete tuition waiver.

 Additional funding opportunities for research and travel are available from the departmental English Graduate Union, the Graduate and Professional Student Council, and the Confluence Center, among other organizations.

 Supportive Literary Environment